Do you plan to study for a PhD in Biochemistry or an allied biomedical science? Are you in the top 5% of PhD candidates?

 Applicants will be expected to have made prior arrangements with the university at which they intend to hold the award.

-During the application process candidates will be required to provide the details of both the intended Supervisor and Head of Department.
-After the application form has been submitted online the Society will contact both the Supervisor and Head of Department, both of whom must be able to place the candidate in the top 5% of PhD candidates.
+During the application process candidates will be required to ensure that a letter from the intended Supervisor, the Head of Department and two academic referees are provided to the Society.
+Applications will not be considered until all of these supporting letters are received - it is the applicants responsibility to ensure that these letters are received in time for the deadline.
+The Supervisor, Head of Department and academic referees must be able to place the candidate in the top 5% of PhD candidates.
 An assessment of the candidates academic merit and agreement to accept the applicant at the institution if the candidate is successful in their application to the scholarship are required before the application will be put before the committee.

 For further information please contact Rowena Mitchell, Membership Manager.